-- (a) [] is, [] is not an Indian-owned economic enterprise."
+- ] is not an Indian-owned economic (a) enterprise."
 Economic enterprise," as used in this provision, means any commercial, industrial, or business activity established or organized for the purpose of profit, which is at least 51 percent Indian owned.
-"Indian," as used in this provision, means any person who is a member of any tribe, band, group, pueblo, or community which is recognized by the Federal Government as eligible for services from the Bureau of Indian Affairs and any "Native" as defined in the Alaska Native Claims Settlement Act. - (b) [] is, [] is not an Indian organization.
+"Indian," as used in this provision, means any person who is a member of any tribe, band, group, pueblo, or community which is recognized by the Federal Government as eligible for services from the Bureau of Indian Affairs and any "Native" as defined in the Alaska Native Claims Settlement Act. - ] is, [ ] is not an Indian organization.
 "Indian organization,"as used in this provision, means the governing body of any Indian tribe or entity established or recognized by such governing body.
-Indian "tribe" means any Indian tribe, band, group, pueblo, or community including Native villages and Native groups (including corporations organized by Kenai, Juneau, Sitka, and Kodiak) as defined in the Alaska Native Claims Settlement Act, which is recognized by the Federal Government as eligible for services from the Bureau of Indian Affairs.
+Indian "tribe" means any Indian tribe, band, group,